JoanneLin168/ELVIS/VDP-Net/README.md

 ```

 ## Inference
-Run the following command to train our model:
+Run the following command to run inference using our model:
 ```
 python inference.py --input <video> --reference <video> --checkpoint <weights>
 ```